buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - This eventually led to a "Middle Way" synthesis of these philosophical extremes.

-<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 4 (as promised): Aesthetics
-{:.mb-0}
-- Aesthetics was actually a major point of departure for the Early Mahayana, who rejected the cold austerity of the Abhidhamma in favor of more beautiful expressions of enlightened wisdom.

 ##### Chapter 5: “The Pantheon”

 {% include content_blurb.html category="essays" slug="karma-vibanga-reliefs-at-borobudur_anandajoti" %}